decodedhealth/flutter_zoom_plugin/README.md

 <string>Need to use the microphone for call</string>
 ```

-**Testing on the iOS simulator**
+**NOTE for testing on the iOS simulator**

-Firstly, please ensure you are on the ```master_dev``` branch when testing or the simulator will **not** work.
+Firstly, please ensure you are on the `master_dev` branch when testing or the simulator will **NOT** work.

-To test on a simulator is only supported using the development sdk of zoom.
-Unfortunately uncompressed the MobileRTC
+Testing on a simulator is only supported using the development SDK of Zoom.
+Unfortunately, the uncompressed MobileRTC
-exceeds 100mb and therefore without LFS cannot pushed to github.
+exceeds 100mb and therefore without LFS cannot pushed to Github.

-To get around this the zip file has been pushed and an additional command needs to be run in order to decompress the sdk.
+To get around this, the zip file has been pushed and an additional command needs to be run in order to decompress the sdk.

 Steps to use the master_dev.

 1. Update your pubspec.yaml
     ```yaml
       flutter_zoom_plugin:
           git:
             url: git://github.com/decodedhealth/flutter_zoom_plugin.git
             ref: master_dev
     ```
 2. Run the following
+    ```bash
-    ```shell script
+    shell script
     flutter clean
     flutter pub get
     flutter pub run bin/unzip_zoom_sdk